 An amazing heater for your Betta aquarium with cutting-edge PTC technology.
 However, they come in smaller wattage sizes.
 Therefore, for a large tank, you need multiple units.
 It’s also very expensive.
 It’s best for tanks where your Betta will be in a prized aquascape.

-Can Betta Fish Survive With A Heater?
+Can They Survive With A Warm Tank?

 Yes, Betta fish can survive with a heater.
 It’s a requirement to install a heater in Betta’s tank as they require temperatures ranging from 72 to 82 degrees Fahrenheit.